roryp/patterndemo/README.md

 ## Description

+# Reliable Web App Demo

+## Description

-This project is a Java-based web application that provides a RESTful API for managing products.
-It utilizes Spring Boot for the backend, and includes features such as retrieving a product by its ID.
+This project is a Java-based web application that offers a RESTful API for managing products.
+It utilizes Spring Boot for backend operations and includes features such as retrieving products by their IDs.

-The application also integrates automated tests using JUnit and Mockito to ensure the reliability and correctness of its functionalities.
+The application also integrates automated tests using JUnit and Mockito to ensure the reliability and correctness of its functionality.

-For caching, the project employs the cache-aside pattern and utilizes the Caffeine library to manage the cache effectively.
+For caching, the project employs the cache-aside pattern and utilizes the Caffeine library to effectively manage the cache.

-To improve system reliability, resiliency patterns such as circuit breakers and retries are implemented, enhancing the application's fault tolerance.
+To enhance system reliability, resiliency patterns such as circuit breakers and retries are implemented, improving the application's fault tolerance.

 ## Prerequisites